talonhub/community/README.md

 - If there no hidden files or folders, and the items are displayed in alphabetical order, you can typically issue the `follow <number>`, `file <number>` and `open <number>` commands based on the displayed order.

 To implement support for a new program, implement the relevant file manager actions for your application and assert the `user.file_manager` tag.
 There are a number of example implementations in the repository.
-[Finder](apps/finder/finder.py) is a good example to copy and mdoify.
+[Finder](apps/finder/finder.py) is a good example to copy and modify.

 ## Terminal commands